-Wearing supportive footwear is essential for keeping us balanced.
-The pillow-soft cushioned insoles in the voyage provide immediate comfort with their dual-density memory foam that absorbs shock and reduces the impact on your feet.
+Wearing supportive footwear is essential for keeping you balanced.
+The pillow-soft cushioned insoles provides immediate comfort with their dual-density memory foam that reduces the impact on your feet.

 The insole also features a contoured arch, metatarsal support and a heel cup to keep everything in place and cushioned.
 The Voyage provides all-day comfort from the start.

 Finding supportive and accessible shoes when you’re disabled can be challenging.
 The Friendly Shoes range is a great solution, providing a wider fit to accommodate swelling, memory foam cushioning for better comfort and easy access to the back of the shoe to help you slip them on and off while sitting down.

 *Please note: we are unable to provide exchanges on the friendly shoes range.
 Shoes that do not fit must be returned at the buyer’s expense.
 Please ensure to check the sizing chart below.
 If you have any questions about sizing, please email: email@example.com

 Friendly Shoes was created to meet the needs of disabled people up and down the country.

 With its background in occupational therapy, the team behind Friendly Shoes saw more and more disabled people in desperate need of shoes that simply didn’t exist.